 are transported by macrophages to regional lymph nodes

-from there they reseed the lungs and may also disseminate beyond the pulmonary vasculature throughout the body
+and may also disseminate beyond the pulmonary vasculature throughout the body

 The resulting extrapulmonary lesions may undergo the same evolution as those in the lungs, although most